Queensland Conveyancing FAQ

 • After you move in:

-• You are able to lease, rent or otherwise grant exclusive possession of part of the property, providing that the lease arrangement starts between 10 September 2024 and 30 June 2025, and you continue to live in the property.
+• You are able to lease, rent or otherwise grant exclusive possession of part of the property.
+The lease arrangement must start between 10 September 2024 and 30 June 2025, and you must continue to live in the property.
 Where the lease arrangement starts outside this period, you may lose the concession.

 • You are not able to lease, rent or otherwise grant exclusive possession of all of the property within 1 year after you move into the property.

-So, for example, you can rent a room out, or even a few rooms out, so long as you are also living in the property, and you were living there before your roommate/s moved in.
+So, for example, you can rent out a room, or even a few rooms.
+You just need to be living in the property too, and have lived there before your roommate/s moved in.
 In this scenario, you still keep the benefit of the Home Concession, and you do not need to notify the QLD Revenue Office.

-The current law states that 12.5% of the purchase price is to be withheld and paid to the ATO from a property settlement where the sale price is over $750,000, if each vendor does not produce a valid ATO Clearance Certificate by settlement.
+The current law states that 15% of the purchase price is to be withheld and paid to the ATO – regardless of the sale price – if each vendor does not produce a valid ATO Clearance Certificate by settlement.

-However, this is changing on 01 January 2025, to be required for ALL properties sold in Queensland, regardless of the sale price.
-So if your house is being sold for $1, or $10m, each vendor will need an ATO Clearance Certificate, or 15% of the purchase price will be withheld and paid to the ATO.
+This has applied to ALL properties sold in Queensland since 01 January 2025 (before then, the rate was 12.5% and it only applied to sales over $750,000).
+So whether your house is being sold for $1 or $10m, each vendor will need an ATO Clearance Certificate.
+Without one, 15% of the purchase price will be withheld and paid to the ATO.
 This is the law guys – no way around it!

 You NEED a good conveyancing team who knows what they’re doing to protect you and guide you through the transaction.
 Imagine selling your house for $1m, but you didn’t get the ATO clearance certificate in time, so $150,000 has to be sent to the ATO.
 And you can’t get it back until you do your next tax return!